The Rev. Lois Keen: Julian House

 One day, long ago, after several years of trying to pray earnestly and finding myself falling away again and again, I sat down to start over, with my Prayer Book and devotional books and a Bible and found myself unmoved to open any of them.
 My mind was empty of words of petition, thanksgiving, adoration or penitence.
 All there was, was silence.
 I didn't understand it.
 And at the same time, it seemed oh so right.
 But I was worried - I should be praying.
 Why were there no words?

 So, Welcome to Julian House Retreats and Quiet Days!
 I led my first diocesan retreat, as a laywoman, in Easton, MD for the ECW there.
-Since ordination I have led retreats and quiet days in the Diocese of Connecticut for a handful of church groups.
-Most recently, since becoming attached to a Spanish speaking mission of Episcopalians, I have been thinking through retreats and quiet days that require no words, no verbal reflections or presentations.
+Since ordinarion my understanding of contemplation has expanded.
+I have led retreats and quiet days in the Diocese of Connecticut for a handful of church groups.
+When I became attached to a Spanish speaking mission of Episcopalians, I began thinking about retreats and quiet days that require no words, no verbal reflections or presentations.
+Most recently i have led workshops for lay pastoral caregivers on holy listening, coming out of my contemplative roots.
+I have also led Vestry retreats, grounded in the Vestry as spiritual leaders.
 The repertoir of possible retreats or quiet days, or extended studies in prayer, is open to your expressed needs.

 The Word is very near you.
 Be still, and know.